aws-samples/aws-cdk-openapi/README.md

 ## Deploy and manage OpenAPI (Swagger) RESTful APIs with the AWS Cloud Development Kit (AWS CDK)

-The code is this repository accompanies the blog post *Deploy and manage OpenAPI (Swagger) RESTful APIs with the AWS Cloud Development Kit (AWS CDK)* located [here](https://aws.amazon.com).
+The code in this repository accompanies the blog post *Deploy and manage OpenAPI (Swagger) RESTful APIs with the AWS Cloud Development Kit (AWS CDK)* located [here](https://aws.amazon.com).
 This code demonstrates how to:

 - Deploy a RESTful API stage to [Amazon API Gateway](https://aws.amazon.com/api-gateway/) from an OpenAPI specification.
 - Build and deploy an [AWS Lambda function](https://aws.amazon.com/lambda/) which contains the API functionality.